Abdul-Wahab-318/pakistani-news-sentiment-analysis/README.md

 7. [Conclusion](#conclusion)

 ## Introduction
-The project aims to analyze the sentiment of news articles published in Pakistan to gain insights into public opinion on various issues.
-This analysis can help in understanding the media narrative and public mood over the past month.
+The project aims to analyze the sentiment of news articles published in Pakistan to gain insights into what is happening in the country.
+This analysis can help in understanding the media narrative over the past month.

 ## Data Collection
 - **Web Scraping:** The data was collected using web scraping techniques, leveraging libraries such as `BeautifulSoup` and `requests`.